Lungarov/addresses-book/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.2.

 ## Getting started
-Make sure you have the Angular CLI installed globally, then run npm install to resolve all dependencies (might take a minute).
+Make sure you have Angular CLI installed globally, then run `npm install` to resolve all dependencies (might take a minute).

 ## Development server